Payroll Tax Exemption for Small Business

 Streamlining of the investigation into competition law breaches through the extension of the powers of the Small Business Commissioner and the ACCC.

 Competition is good.
 The laws we have go some way to addressing some forms of market power conduct however it is not perfect.
 We believe governments should conduct small business impact statements (rather than just generic business impact statements) prior to introducing any new legislation or regulation.

-One solution to supporting the strength of small business might be to divert 10% of GST collected by Coles and Woolworths to supporting the accounting and legal nightmares faced by small businesses and helping them to enter into better buying arrangements to make shopping locally more attractive.
+One solution to supporting small business might be to credit 10% of GST they collect to supporting the accounting and legal workload faced by small businesses and helping them to enter into better buying arrangements to make shopping locally more attractive.